darkodemic/gatsby-plugin-posthog/README.md

 A simple gatsby plugin to add [posthog](https://posthog.com/) analytics to your site.
 Automatically tracks all the pageviews and clicks.

+This is a fork of an official fork, that includes updates to `package.json` to make it compatible with Gatsby 4.

+I have not tested it with Gatsby version 5, so I am not going to bump the version number for it.

 ## Install

 `yarn add gatsby-plugin-posthog`